International corporate taxation: Four one-day masterclasses in London, Dates to be confirmed

-Completely revised course for 2017 on the application of international corporate tax law to cross-border transactions
+Completely revised and restructured course on the application of international corporate tax law to cross-border transactions

-This course is ideal for those new to international tax or who wish to fill any gaps in their knowledge.
-Covering the application of tax treaties to international transactions, anti-avoidance legislation and transfer pricing, the course is the perfect introduction for those new to corporate tax responsibilities whether in-house or in professional practice.
+Covering the application of tax treaties to international transactions, anti-avoidance legislation and transfer pricing, the full course is the perfect introduction for those new to corporate tax responsibilities whether in-house or in professional practice.

-And because its structure is based on the syllabus for paper 1 of the Advanced Diploma in International Taxation it is ideal preparation for those planning to take that exam.
-The compact nature of the course, just three days, makes it ideal for busy professionals and/or those travelling from outside the UK.
+The compact nature of the course makes it ideal for busy professionals and/or those travelling from outside the UK.

-We have a new tutor for 2017, Johann Muller.
+Your course tutor is Johann Muller.
 His full biography is shown below but his wide range of experience working in practice as a lawyer, in-house for the world’s largest shipping company and, most recently, with a competent authority makes him ideal to teach the broadest range of participants from all backgrounds.

 What is covered

-Cost includes tuition, full course documentation and refreshments including breakfast and lunch throughout.
+Cost includes tuition, full course documentation and refreshments including breakfast and lunch on each day.